What are the Best Ways to Validate Your Business Idea

 Make sure to start with a stripped-down version that does the main thing it’s supposed to do.
 Minimum viable product, or MVP, helps you see how real users react before investing too much.
 For instance, DropBox made a short video showing how it would work before they even built anything.

-That one video pulled in thousands of sign-ups, showing individuals were excited about the idea.
 Today, it’s even easier to make mock-ups using tools like Canva or to make a simple landing page that explains what you’re offering.
 If individuals sign up or ask for more info, that’s a good sign there’s interest.
+This is a step in how to test a business idea before launching and ensuring your concept works.

 3. Use Online Search Data to Check Demand